 6. Rug is easy to use.
 Measure the area you’d like to cover, choose your favorite rug style and place it on the floor.
 That’s it!

-It’s important to select suitable rug material according to the area you’d like to place a rug.
+Rugs are practical, decorative, and functional, but different rug materials can do different impacts.
+Therefore, it’s important to select suitable rug material according to the area you’d like to place a rug.

 Rugs are traditionally made of natural wool fiber and animal leather.
-Nowadays, most of rugs are made of chenille, jute, sisal, cotton, plastic, synthetic fiber, and mixed spinning fibers.
+Nowadays, most rugs are made of chenille, jute, sisal, cotton, plastic, synthetic fiber, and mixed spinning fibers.

 1. Wool Rug

-A rug made of wool is soft and durable as wool is a long fiber with brilliant tensile strength, good elasticity and beautiful luster.
+A rug made of wool is soft and durable as wool is a long fiber with brilliant tensile strength, good elasticity, and beautiful luster.
 A wool rug can last and keep colors & patterns for decades as long as it is used properly.
 They are suitable for any area.
-Wool rugs are luxurious and much more expensive than rugs made of other material, the price of a wool rug is usually over $1000 varying from different sizes.
+Wool rugs are luxurious and much more expensive than rugs made of other materials, the price of a wool rug is usually over $1000 varying from different sizes.

 Wool rug maintenance tips: